GEDI: A Graph-based End-to-end Data Imputation Framework: Methodology

-where $w$ and $\theta$ denotes the parameters of the weight model and the imputation model respectively.
-Then, the parameter of the weight model is updated by the target label prediction loss calculated based on the meta valid set $D^{\textnormal{valid}}$

-Note that eq.~\ref{eq:one_step_gradient_on_weight_model} is equivalent to perform a one-step gradient update with respect to the target loss on the meta imputation model.
-In the second step, the parameter of the imputation model is updated with respect to the joint loss with w fixed
+where $w$ and $\theta$ denote the trainable parameters of the weight model and imputation model, and $\alpha$ and $\beta$ are the learning rates for each of the models.
+Note that Eq.~\eqref{eq:one_step_gradient_on_weight_model} is equivalent to performing a one-step gradient update with respect to the target loss on the meta imputation model.
+In the second step, the parameter of the imputation model is updated with respect to the joint loss with $w$ fixed

-Additionally, we adopt the cross-validation procedure to stabilize the training: In each iteration, we split the label vector $Y$ in the training set by $C$ folds.
-Next, eq.~\ref{eq:one_step_gradient_on_weight_model} is performed based on the average target loss on each fold.
-To further speed up the training, we perform the above two steps for every five epochs and conduct a regular update on the imputation model under the joint loss with the weight parameter fixed within the five epochs.
+Additionally, we adopt the cross-validation procedure in~\cite{hwang2020self} to stabilize the training: In each iteration, we split the label vector $Y$ in the training set by $C$ folds.
+Next, Eq.~\eqref{eq:one_step_gradient_on_weight_model} is performed based on the average target loss on each fold.
+To further speed up the training, we conduct Eq.~\eqref{eq:one_step_gradient_on_impute_model_hat}-~\eqref{eq:one_step_gradient_on_weight_model} for every five epochs and run Eq.~\eqref{eq:one_step_gradient_on_impute_model} with the weight parameter fixed within the five epochs.
 The resulting training time is almost equivalent to the multi-task training scheme but with a moderate improvement in the target performance.